-Her life as she knows it changes after a terrible attack.
+But her life as she knows it changes after a terrible attack.
 Alex Montgomery, the attacker’s older brother, comes to the rescue -sort of-and agrees to marry Annie and raise the baby she’s carrying as his own.

-With skillful storytelling, Catherine Anderson tells the story of a sweet and naive girl who learns about life, love and being a woman.
+With skillful storytelling, Catherine Anderson tells the story of a sweet and naive girl who learns about life, love, and being a woman.
 Her innocence is the source of some of the most unexpected, funny, and endearing scenes in the book.

 #4 Savaged by Mia Sheridan

 Romance novel plus a bit of murder mystery.
 That’s what Savaged by Mia Sheridan is.

 Jak/Lucas has lived a strange and uncommon life until he meets wilderness guide Harper Ward.
 Though he starts by being a suspect in a murder case, Harper is drawn to his disheveled look, intelligent eyes, and tall, muscular frame.

 Of course, there is more to Jak than meets the eye.
 He has a sad past.
 The result of twisted human ambitions who do (social) experiments on people.